genai-impact/ecologits/docs/methodology/llm_inference.md

 ## Modeling water embodied impacts

 We draw from the [ESG report](https://esg.tsmc.com/en-US/file/public/e-all_2023.pdf) of [Taiwan Semiconductor Manufacturing Company](https://www.tsmc.com/english) that states that each 12-inch wafer layer consumes about 176.4 liters to produce.
-According to this [article](https://waferpro.com/how-many-chips-can-be-cut-from-a-silicon-wafer/?srsltid=AfmBOoriSA25IQoHzZsc2-7QC8kMqAn8GRsnDFlA0OcSnvNFPFH0zUH8), assuming a 15mm x 15mm chip size:
 300mm wafer: ~70,685 mm² area (π * (150mm)²)
-15mm x 15mm chip: 225 mm²
+surface area of a NVIDIA H100 SXM5 80 GB chip: 814 mm² [source](https://www.techpowerup.com/gpu-specs/h100-sxm5-80-gb.c3900)
 Which brings us to
-70,685 mm2 / 225 mm2 ​≈ 314 chips per wafer.
+70,685 mm2 / 814 mm2 ​≈ 86.837 chips per wafer.
-Using the 176.4 liters per wafer divided by 314 chips per wafer, this brings us to 0.562 L/chip.
+Using the 176.4 liters per wafer divided by 86.837 chips per wafer, this brings us to 2.03 L/chip.
 According to this [article](https://massedcompute.com/faq-answers/?question=How%20many%20NVIDIA%20L40S%20GPUs%20can%20be%20installed%20in%20a%20single%20server?#:~:text=1U%20Servers%3A%20Typically%20support%201,for%20AI%20training%20and%20inference.), there are around 8 GPUs in a specialized inference server.
 We are still working on integrating batching size; right now the placeholder value is one.

 ## Assumptions and limitations